-Take a look at the calendar for April and think about when you’ll do most of your writing: Over breakfast, with a cup of tea?
-While you’re waiting for meetings to start?
-After the kids have gone to bed?
-Once you know, you can pull together the things you’ll need—stationery, pens, stamps, and craft supplies—and make them easy to access.
-Maybe it’s a basket to carry from room to room, a stocked pencil-case to keep in your purse, or a designated drawer in your desk.
+There are so many opportunities in your day to write a letter: Over breakfast, with a cup of tea, while you’re waiting for meetings to start, after the kids have gone to bed, during commercials.
+All you need to do is pull together what you’ll need—stationery, pens, stamps, and craft supplies—and make them easy to access.
+Maybe it’s a basket to carry from room to room, a stocked pencil-case to keep in your purse or a designated drawer in your desk.

 If you haven’t already, get some stamps.
 If there’s not a nearby post office, you can order them online from USPS or Amazon, or pick them up at some grocery, drug or office supply stores.

 There is zero need to have a big reason or special occasion to write a card or letter.
-Here are some tips from our Hallmark writers:
+Here are some tips for card and letter writing from our Hallmark writers:

 - Open it up.
 Start with “dear” or even “dearest.”
 Or try “hi” or “hello” or the old-school charm of “greetings.”
 Add the recipient’s name and you’re off!

 - Say why you’re writing.
 If you’re sending a greeting card that already explains it, skip this step.
 Otherwise, let the recipient know what got you thinking of them today.

 Pro tip: Be specific, like “I heard [name of song]” or “I baked [type of cookie] with your recipe” or some other true, real-life nugget.